 3. High carbon and high chromium tool steel

-However, carbide segregation is serious, so repeated upsetting and drawing (axial upsetting and radial drawing) must be carried out to reduce the nonuniformity of carbide and improve the service performance.
+However, they have a tendency for carbide segregation, so repeated upsetting and drawing (axial upsetting and radial drawing) must be performed to reduce the uneven distribution of carbides and improve their performance.

 4. High carbon medium chromium tool steel